micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 4.md

-To this hour we have gone both hungry and thirsty; we [[^b]habitually] wear but one undergarment [and shiver in the cold]; we are roughly knocked about and wander around homeless.
+To this hour we have gone both hungry and thirsty; we [habitually] wear but one undergarment [and shiver in the cold]; we are roughly knocked about and wander around homeless.